WillowMarmon/gitlab-project/README.md

 ## Description

-This project consists of the installation and setup of my actual on-prem Dev-Ops server that I use for open-source project development.
+This project consists of the installation and setup of my actual on-prem CI/CD server that I use for open-source project development.
 It involves the installation, configuration, and deployment of GitLab using Docker and Docker-Compose.